 What's the music like?

 Modern Contemporary.
 Worship services are vibrant, Spirit-filled, and engaging.

 Comfortable.
 Most people dress casually, but wear whatever makes you feel more comfortable.
 Dress up or dress down.
 We're just glad you're here!

 Stop by the Connection Point Tent.
 Our team would love to help guide you to the right place.

 How long is the worship service?

-Our Sunday morning worship services last about 80 minutes.
+Our Sunday morning worship services last about 60 to 75 minutes.
 During that time, you will experience engaging worship music coupled with biblical teaching designed to move you toward a lifelong walk of application and response.